MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <td>searchCalendar(searchQuery)
 return events FROM eventTable WHERE eventName LIKE searchQuery OR eventDescription LIKE searchQuery
   </tr>

 <td rowspan = "4">createAccount</td>
     <th>Method Description</th>
   </tr>
   <tr>
-    <td>When the user clicks create account the I-Learn login credentials are passed to the I-LearnFacade class which verifies if they are correct.</td>
+    <td>Lets the user create an account so they can save all of their personal information and come back to it later.
+When the user clicks create account the I-Learn login credentials are passed to the I-LearnFacade class which verifies if they are correct.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>